From playout log to match-ready playlist

 Clean up a messy playout log

-Free-text artist and title strings, resolved to canonical recordings with their ISRC and release data — fewer lines falling to manual matching.
+Free-text artist and title strings, resolved to canonical recordings with their ISRC and release data, so fewer lines fall to manual matching.

 Reporting to another collecting society?